 What do our students think about the upcoming Presidential election?

-The Maine Post recently surveyed 15 of our Junior students and 20 Seniors, who tell us where GPAs votes might be heading.
+The Mane Post recently surveyed 15 of our Junior students and 20 Seniors, who tell us where GPA’s votes might be heading.

 Now that we knew we care about the election, which candidate would our students vote for and for what party?

-While the survey did not directly ask “Would you vote for a Republican or Democrat,” the questions were more specific;“Would you vote for President Trump or would you vote for one of the other Republican primary candidates ?
+While the survey did not directly ask “Would you vote for a Republican or Democrat,” the questions were split by party and more specific: “Would you vote for President Trump or would you vote for one of the other Republican primary candidates ?

 Based on the percentages of individual candidates, the majority of people here would vote Republican.
 Out of the Republican candidates, 60% of the Juniors and 68% of the Seniors chose President Trump, with 13% and 9% voting“other” and 27% and 23% “undecided”.